-Students apply to the Joint Degree Programme using the Common Application.
+Students apply to the Joint Degree Programme using the Common Application or Coalition Application.
 Students seeking admission to the Joint Degree Programme may apply both to W&M (early decision and regular decision) and to the St Andrews William & Mary Joint Degree Programme, or to the St Andrews William & Mary Joint Degree Programme alone.
 Students may not apply to the Joint Degree Programme through both William & Mary and St. Andrews.

 Although students may apply early decision to William & Mary, there is no early admission application to the Joint Degree Programme.
 Early decision applicants who would also like to be considered for admission to the Joint Degree Programme may submit the Supplement, but the decision for the Joint Degree Programme will not be made until April.
 Any applicant who accepts an early decision offer will be committed to William & Mary, but may still enroll later in the Joint Degree Programme if admitted.